WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 This content type consists of the concatenation of the following items:

-1. The ASCII characters "sxg1" followed by a 0 byte, to serve as a file signature.
+1. The ASCII characters "sxg1-b1" followed by a 0 byte, to serve as a file signature.
 This is redundant with the MIME type, and recipients that receive both MUST check that they match and stop parsing if they don't.

-   Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this file signature, but implementations of drafts MUST NOT use it and MUST use another implementation-specific string beginning with "sxg1-" and ending with a 0 byte instead.
+   Note: As this is a snapshot of a draft of
+   {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct file signature.
 1. 3 bytes storing a big-endian integer `sigLength`.
 If this is larger than 16kB, parsing MUST fail.
 1. 3 bytes storing a big-endian integer `headerLength`.
 If this is larger than